Viral arthritisInfectious arthritis - viral

 Arthritis is inflammation of one or more joints.
 A joint is the area where 2 bones meet.
 There are more than 100 different types of arthritis....

 It may occur with:

 - Dengue virus

 - Hepatitis C

 - Human parvovirus

-It may also occur after immunization with the rubella vaccine.
-This is a common form of childhood joint discomfort.
+It may also occur after immunization with the rubella vaccine, which is typically given to children.

 While many people are infected with these viruses or receive the rubella vaccine, only a few people develop arthritis.
-No risk factors have been established.
+No risk factors are known.